-Per General Statute § 115C-366 (a1), "Children living in and cared for and supported by an institution established, operated, or incorporated for the purpose of rearing and caring for children who do not live with their parents are considered legal residents of the local school administrative unit in which the institution is located.
+Per G.S. § 115C-366 (a1), "Children living in and cared for and supported by an institution established, operated, or incorporated for the purpose of rearing and caring for children who do not live with their parents are considered legal residents of the local school administrative unit in which the institution is located.
 These children are eligible for admission to the public schools of the local school administrative unit as provided in this section."
 All required state tests must be administered to these students.
-Test results are used for accountability results at the base school.
+Test results are included in the accountability results at the base school.